Ulysses vs. iA Writer: A New Comparison

 It’s novel season, which has me thinking about the ways we write and the tools we use to get it done.

-A couple of years ago, I compared the two front-runners: iA Writer and Ulysses.
+A few years ago, I compared the two front-runners: iA Writer and Ulysses.
 These continue to be, in my estimation, the finest plain-text writing environments out there.
-And each of them has come a long way in the intervening months.
+And each of them has come a long way in the intervening years.

 With everyone sharpening their digital pencils, I figured it was time to dive in and see how their respective changes have improved the experience of using and trusting them with our words.